tosin2013/disconnected-openshift/README.md

 - Disconnected Installation examples!
 - Azure DevOps Pipelines, GitHub Actions, Ansible Automation/EEs, and/or Tekton Pipelines when/where available!
 - RHACM Policy examples for distributing disconnected configuration!
-- Stuff for ACM, DevSpaces, OpenShift AI, Quay, and more!
+- Stuff for ACM, DevSpaces, OpenShift AI, Quay, Virtualization, and more!

 ## Prerequisites